-3. Limitation and Suspension of In-Person Proceedings; Proceedings to be Conducted Remotely: While the Justice Center remains open to the public for access of the essential functions of the courts, the courts have been pro-active and adaptable to use of electronic and remote proceedings, in order to abide by public health guidance and continue the operation of business.
-The judges, clerk and court administrator and sheriff of this circuit have worked diligently throughout the judicial emergency to provide access to the courts.
+3. Limitation and Suspension of In-Person Proceedings; Proceedings to be Conducted Remotely: The Justice Center remains open to the public for access of the essential functions of the courts.
+As noted in prior orders, the Courts of the Blue Ridge Judicial Circuit have worked hard to develop resources for conducting non-jury hearings remotely.